lambdamikel/LambdaSpeak3/README.md

 There is a simple `SERIAL.BAS` terminal program.
 If you only want to receive but not send, simply press Enter.
 Note that the input buffer size is 256 + 268 bytes only.
 The sender needs to pause and give the CPC time to read the received bytes via the read cursor from the buffer, otherwise received bytes will get lost.

 The Serial Mode is using the standard READY indicator - if `32` appears on port `&FBEE`, then this means that LS3 is ready to receive the next command, or the next command argument.

-In order to receive data from LS3 in Serial Mode, a special protocol is being used: in order to send `<byte>` to the CPC, LS3 first puts <byte> on port `&FBEE`, then it waits for a bit (either 50 us or 10 ms, depending on whether fast getters or slow getters are being used), then `0` is put on `&FBEE`, for the same amount of waiting time, until 32 (for READY) appears again to signal that the next command can be received.
+In order to receive data from LS3 in Serial Mode, a special protocol is being used: in order to send `<byte>` to the CPC, LS3 first puts `<byte>` on port `&FBEE`, then either waits for 50 us or for 10 ms, depending on whether fast getters or slow getters are being used; next, `0` appears on `&FBEE`, for the same amount of waiting time, until a 32 (READY indication) signals that LS3 is ready to receive the next command.

 Please have a look at the BASIC program `SERIAL.BAS` (a simple bi-directional terminal program in BASIC) on the `LS300.DSK` for an illustration of how to send and receive data with LS3 in Serial Mode.

 ##### The 4 $ Catalex MP3 Module